acemod/ACE3/wiki/development/coding-guidelines.md

 There shall be no unreachable code.

 ### 6.3.
 Function Parameters
-Parameters of functions must be retreived through the usage of the param or params commands.
+Parameters of functions must be retrieved through the usage of the param or params commands.
 If the function is part of the public API, parameters must be checked on allowed data types and values through the usage of the param and params commands.

-* Usage of the CBA Macro `PARAM_x` or `BIS_fnc_Param` is deprecated and not allowed within the ACE project unless very specific reasons allow no other alternative.
+Usage of the CBA Macro `PARAM_x` or `BIS_fnc_Param` is deprecated and not allowed within the ACE project unless very specific reasons allow no other alternative.

 ### 6.4.
 Return Values
 Functions and code blocks that specific a return a value must have a meaningfull return value.